Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 8. OneDrive Authentication Problem and Entra App Fix

-Default OneDrive auth behavior through rclone was not sufficient for unattended long-running jobs.
-Token handling kept becoming a problem.
+Default OneDrive authentication through rclone was not sufficient for unattended long-running jobs.
+The transfers were large enough and long enough that token handling became a reliability problem.

 Symptoms included: